chrisburnell/chrisburnell.com/src/posts/articles/2022-08-25-webmention-eleventy-setup.md

   - writing
 ---

+<h2 id="1">№ 1.
+Account Creation</h2>

-**1.** Unless you already have your own Webmention receiver, sign up for one and add the secret key/token to your project.
+Unless you already have your own Webmention receiver, sign up for one and add the secret key/token to your project.
 Below are two examples:

 If you’re using **[Webmention.io](https://webmention.io/)**, add your **API Key** (found on your [settings page](https://webmention.io/settings)) to your project as an environment variable, i.e. in a `.env` file in the root of your project: